 A Tesla Charging Station and a Universal Electric Charging Station are located next to the guest parking lot.

-And if you are staying at the nearby Calistoga Ranch, guests can hike from the resort property to Davis Estate using the small trail that cuts through the hills and across part of the Davis Estate property.
+And if you are staying at the nearby Calistoga Ranch, guests can make a guided hike from the resort property to Davis Estate using a small trail that cuts through the hills eventually reaching a vineyard road which cuts across the hills on part of the Davis Estate property (offering excellent views of the valley in the distance).
+And once your tasting is finished, you will be picked up in a private Mercedes and whisked back to the resort.

 For more information and to book a memorable visit to this winery, visit: www.davisestates.com